Iceland car rental Show menu

 Approximate travel time: 2h 10min

 This is another waterfall located in the south of Iceland and is just a short drive away from Seljalandsfoss, so you could visit both waterfalls on the same trip.
 Skógafoss is sometimes referred to as the rainbow waterfall because a rainbow is always visible here when the sun shines.
-It can be seen from the ring road and much like Seljalandfoss, you can walk right up to the waterfall itself.
-You can also hike up to see different sides of the waterfall or see it from above too.
-You can walk along the river that leads up to the fall when weather conditions allow.
-The Skógá river, where Skógafoss is located, is said to have over 30 other waterfalls within its banks.
+It can be seen from the ring road and, much like Seljalandfoss, you can walk right up to the waterfall itself.
+You can also hike up to see different sides of the waterfall or see it from above, too.
+You can walk along the river that leads up to the falls when weather conditions allow.
+The Skógá River, where Skógafoss is located, is said to have over 30 other waterfalls within its banks.

 Similar to Seljalandsfoss, Skogafoss can be accessed easily from Iceland’s Ring Road when touring the south coast of the country.
 If you’re looking for a rental car to get you there, take a look at our wide range of high-quality 4x4 vehicles today.